 Open an Anaconda Prompt by clicking on the relevant icon in the task bar.
 Type conda activate pupil and press Enter.
 This will ensure that you run the experiment in the correct environment where all of the required dependencies are installed.
 If you are using your own laptop you will first need to clone the repo and create a Python environment using the requirements.txt / .yml file.

-Now type cd Desktop/protocols/<protocol_name> and press Enter to change to the directory of the protocol that you will be running.
+Now type cd Desktop/protocols/<protocol_name> and press Enter to change the current working directory in the Anaconda prompt to the directory of the protocol that you will be running.
 You are now ready to run the protocol by typing python <protocol_name>.py, but don’t do that just yet.

 Start Pupil Capture by clicking on the blue circular icon in the task bar.
 If the participant is wearing the eye tracker the software will automatically attempt to detect their pupil, but it may not be successful depending on the camera angle.
 Adjust the eye camera so that the pupil is in the centre of the image.
 Now check the following settings: